Converse at a Glance

 - High scalability (multi processor capability)

-- Flexible ASCII data import via Converse Data Exchange Interface
+- Flexible ASCII data import via Native Converse Data Exchange Interface

-- Mapping of fiber orientations, weld lines, pressures, temperatures, residual stresses, shrinkage and warpage, wall thicknesses (for shell elements)
+- Mapping of fiber orientation, weld lines, pressures, temperatures, residual stresses, shrinkage and warpage, wall thicknesses (for shell elements)

 - Mapping between different mesh topologies